Locals are gathered around an iconic fountain in downtown Philadelphia on a sunny day — a welcome sight for those moving to Philadelphia.

 A:

-Yes, it's definitely worth moving to Philly.
-Especially if living in a city rich with culture, entertainment, and history is important to you.
+Yes, Philadelphia is considered a good place to live thanks to its rich culture, entertainment, and notable history.
 And with a cost of living significantly lower than Boston, New York, and D.C., Philly is pretty darn affordable for a big city in the Northeast.

 4. Phillyspeak Is Easy With This Primer.

-Philadelphia, Pennsylvania, like most major cities, has its own language — something any newcomer must eventually learn.
+We’re going to give you a little homework before moving to Philadelphia so you’ll fit in like a regular.
+Like most major cities, the city has its own vernacular — something any newcomer must eventually learn.

 • Jawn: Can literally mean anything; any jawn is a jawn